A Short History of Telegraphy

 Its success was limited and in 1850, Frederick Bakewell's invention of a cylinder and screw, rather like the phonograph cylinder, set the pattern for later FAX designs.

-Panasonic FAX Machine FAXs today use raster scanning, like a television picture, and print on heat sensitive paper or using ink-jet technology.
-Picture: Panasonic
+FAXs today use raster scanning, like a television picture, and print on heat sensitive paper or use ink-jet or laser-jet technology.

 Correcting the Errors